-Traditionally, hospitals have been perceived as the first line of defense in the event of a disaster.
-However, the state's community health centers not only play a significant role in maintaining the health of communities, they are well-positioned to participate in a local and statewide emergency response.
-Today, health centers are more than primary care providers - they are community responders.
+As champions for the community, health centers foster a level of grassroots emergency preparedness that reaches deep into the underserved and vulnerable populations they care for daily.
+The state's community health centers not only play a significant role in maintaining the health of communities, we are recognized as critical and essential partners in local, statewide and national emergency response.
+Today, health centers are more than primary care providers - we are community responders.

 The following links are to resources that can be helpful for preparing for, responding to and recovering from an emergency or disaster.